OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 ####Create a GPO on the Domain Controller

-To enable the Telemetry Agent on computers in the domain a Group Policy can be set to enable Agent uploading and logging.
+A Group Policy can be set to enable Agent uploading and logging on computers in the domain.

 1. From the Domain Controller open a PowerShell console.